-These consolidated financial statements for the year ended May 31, 2022 were authorized for issue by the Board of Directors of the Company on September 28, 2022.
+These interim consolidated financial statements for period ended August 31, 2022 were authorized for issue by the Board of Directors of the Company on October 31, 2022.

 Statement of compliance

 These consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").